yhoogstrate/dr-disco/README.md

 ### Step 1: STAR [2.4]

 Running RNA-STAR with fusion settings produces a file: ``<...>.Chimeric.out.sam``.
-This file contains discordant reads (split and spanning).
+This file contains discordant reads (both split and spanning).
 It is recommended to run STAR with corresponding settings:

 ```
 mkdir -p '{$prefix}/'